pyslackers/sir-bot-a-lot/docs/configuration.rst

     plugin1:
         priority: 80
     plugin2:
-        priority: False
+        priority: false

 Logging
 ^^^^^^^

 Logging can be configured in the :code:`logging` key of the configuration file.
 It use the logging module `dictionnary configuration`_.
 By default the log level is set to :code:`INFO`.

 Each plugin should define his own logger.
 The core logger is :code:`sirbot.core`.